If you’re shopping around for a robo-advisor in Canada, you must take a close look at Wealthsimple Invest.

 - Uses individual stocks: Instead of ETFs, uses stocks

-- Three portfolio available: Conservative, Balanced, and Growth
+- Three portfolios are available: Conservative, Balanced, and Growth

 - No fixed income: Instead of fixed income, the portfolios use cash.

 If you follow the Islamic principles of investing, there are several rules you must follow.
-You can’t take on or profit from debt, so bonds and other fixed income is not available.
+You can’t take on or profit from debt, so bonds and other fixed-income are not available.

 You also can’t invest in companies that profit off things such as gambling, alcohol, tobacco, pork, and weapons, among other things.

-You can open almost any type of investment account in Canada with Wealthsimple:
+You can open almost any type of investment account in Canada with Wealthsimple Invest: